Skip to main content

 Older people tend to be less optimistic.
 The world population is aging and declining everywhere except Africa and the Middle East as life expectancy improves and birth rates fall.
 Population decline and aging will become worldwide unless birth rates increase.
 Age-related pessimism reduces the quality of life and increases the risk of disease and death in older persons.
 Pessimistic older adults may influence younger people through their negativity.

-As humans, we are hard-wired to be anxious and fearful—some of us more than others.
-Death came early to our ancestors from animals, other humans, minor injuries, and diseases until the last hundred years.
+Death came early to our ancestors from animals and other humans, with minor injuries and diseases until the last hundred years.
 They survived and dominated the earth partly because their ego and shadow functions alerted them to danger and urged them to control their environment.
 The accelerating change of the last three centuries has altered our risks faster than our psychological anatomy can adapt.
 Our ego is unnecessarily aggressive, as demonstrated in board rooms, legislatures, checkout lines, and driving.
 Defensiveness and fear cause us to see danger where little exists and miss real emerging risks.
 Examples include pandemic responses and obsolete fears of overpopulation when underpopulation is the New Reality.

-Fear sells and enables a culture of manipulation.
 Far too many politicians use fear to gain power and demonize opposition instead of seeking wise compromise.
 Interest groups treat every minor setback as a catastrophe.
 Some religions warn that heaven is attainable only through their dogma.
 Many educational institutions foster elitism and narrow-mindedness instead of critical thinking, expanded perspective, and wisdom.
 News media unashamedly substitutes divisive propaganda for unbiased journalism.
 Social media promotes popularity over meaningful relationships while using algorithmic messaging to promote discord.
 Entertainment media often serves up coarseness, violence, and comic book fare instead of content that inspires or enlightens.
 Many advertisers use fear of disease and inadequacy to sell products.
 It takes a strong, wise person to remain positive despite unrelenting manipulation through fear.

-Loss of perspective
+Loss of Perspective

 Compare today to 1914 through 1963.
 World War I killed 20 million people.
 As it ended, the Spanish Flu pandemic spread worldwide, causing a higher percentage of deaths in the population than COVID-19 today.
 The Spanish Flu killed young and healthy people like my twenty-eight-year-old grandfather.
 People were defenseless against the Spanish Flu, unlike the COVID-19 pandemic’s vaccines, therapeutics, and modern healthcare systems.
 Spanish Flu survivors faced the Great Depression less than a decade later with historic unemployment, shortages, suffering, death, and loss of hope.
 World War II and 70 to 85 million deaths immediately followed the Great Depression.
 The Cold War followed WWII when human extinction from nuclear war came very close from 1949 until the Cuban Missile Crisis of 1963.

-Would any of us trade our twenty-first century lives for those of the twentieth century?
-Shouldn’t we find comfort in humanity’s three million years of unrelenting upward progress even with its ups and downs?
+Would any of us trade our twenty-first-century lives for those of the twentieth-century?
+Shouldn’t we find comfort in humanity’s three million years of unrelenting upward progress, even with its ups and downs?
 Shouldn’t probability alone suggest a 50-50 chance of a better future?
 Doesn’t the pace of today’s innovation (such as a COVID-19 vaccine delivered in months) increase the odds of a better future well past 50 percent?

 Is Pessimism Healthy?